TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-As we can see, we are inside a `Laravel 1.8.18`.
+As we can see, we are inside a `Laravel 1.8.18` interface.

 What is Laravel?